troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 If the block is released from rest and there is no friction between the block and the horizontal surface, what is the speed of the block when it leaves the spring?
 :::{note} Solution
 :class: dropdown
-This is the same problem that we presented in [Section %s](#sec:applyingnewtonslaws:modellingwhereforcechanges) in [](#ex:applyingnewtonslaws:blockspring), where we solved a differential equation to find the speed.
+This is the same problem that we presented in [Section %s](#sec:applyingnewtonslaws:modellingwhereforcechanges) in [Example 6.3](#ex:applyingnewtonslaws:blockspring), where we solved a differential equation to find the speed.

-Our first step is to calculate the net work done on the object in going from $x=-D$ to $x=0$ (which corresponds to when the object leaves the spring, as discussed in [](#ex:applyingnewtonslaws:blockspring)).
+Our first step is to calculate the net work done on the object in going from $x=-D$ to $x=0$ (which corresponds to when the object leaves the spring, as discussed in [Example 6.3](#ex:applyingnewtonslaws:blockspring)).
 The forces on the object are:
 1.  $\vec F_g$, its weight, with magnitude $mg$.
 2.  $\vec N$, the normal force exerted by the ground.
 3.  $\vec F(x)$, the force from the spring, with magnitude $kx$.

 Both the normal force and weight are perpendicular to the displacement, so they will do no work.
-The net work done is thus the work done by the spring, which we calculated in [](#ex:workenergy:spring) to be:
+The net work done is thus the work done by the spring, which we calculated in [Example 7.1](#ex:workenergy:spring) to be:
 ```{math}
 W^{net} = W_F = \frac{1}{2}kD^2
 ```